1. Introduction

 4. Conclusion

-This article talked about five of the most popular python libraries for generating PDFs.
+This article talked about seven of the most popular python libraries for generating PDFs.

 Finally, if you want to have a tool with all the features of these libraries and more, APITemplate.io offers features such as PDF creation or HTML to PDF conversion compatibility with no-code/low-code tools, and HTML to PDF conversion, making it easy for businesses to generate PDF documents.